JustWaveThings/TOP-Calculator/README.md

 # TOP-Calculator
-Making a calculator from scratch
+Make a calculator from scratch.